AmanDhote30Testing/BASICS/README.md

-# Selenium Framework — From Scratch
+# Selenium Framework — core concepts.

 Building a Selenium WebDriver framework step by step in Java.
 This is my practice repo for understanding how frameworks are structured